nikopetr/Vaex-Big-Data-Analytics-for-Airline-data/README.md

 In addition, in this project the Out-of-Core DataFrames Python library [Vaex](https://vaex.io/docs/index.html) is employed, in order to visualize, explore acalculate statistics of this big tabular dataset.

-The goal of this project is to utilize [Vaex](https://vaex.io/docs/index.html) to perform an Exploratory Data Analysis (EDA), as well as to predict the arrival delay of a flight (regression task).
+The goal of this project is to utilize [Vaex](https://vaex.io/docs/index.html) to perform an Exploratory Data Analysis (EDA), as well as to predict the arrival delay of a flight using Machine Learning models (regression task).

 ## What is Vaex and why Vaex?